SoftwareDeveloperVM/MilkQualityModel/README.md

 # MilkQualityModel
-Machine Learning Model developed in the Python Programming Language using Keras, Pandas, NumPy and Scikit-Learn,
+ML Model developed in Python using Keras, Pandas, NumPy and Scikit-Learn.